10 Smart City Apartment Ideas to Make Every Room Work Harder

 Most importantly, each zone should have a clear purpose.
 If your dining table is also your work desk, give it a nearby storage basket or rolling cart for office supplies.
 That way, you can reset the table before meals.
 If your bedroom corner is also a reading nook, keep only reading-related items there, such as a lamp, a basket, and a small side table.

-Easy zoning ideas for small apartments
+Easy zoning ideas for open layouts

 • Use rugs to separate living, dining, and sleeping areas